-The landscape and planting plans will mitigate this impact with a green buffer that is appropriate for the district and conforms to the guidelines in the HCD Plan.
+The landscape and planting plans will mitigate this impact with a green buffer that is appropriate for the district and conforms to the guidelines in the HCD Plan (see Conformity Report).

 9 Napier Street as viewed from the intersection of Napier Street and Stegman's Mill Road (Google Streetview).
 The subject site is to the right of the frame.